 - Acquire image.
 In NiceLabel 6, this action allowed you to interface PowerForms application with the TWAIN-enabled scanning devices or cameras.
 There is no substitute functionality available in NiceLabel 2017.

 - Adding records to a table without a primary key is not possible.
 When you create a form to manage database records, you might see the error message "Cannot execute requested database operation.
 Dynamic SQL generation for the UpdateCommand is not supported against a SelectCommand that does not return any key column information."
-This happens when you try to add a new record to a table that does not have a primary key defined.
+This happens when you try to add a new record to a table that does not have a primary key defined. primary key defined.

 - Distributed printing is not supported.
 Distributed printing was used in the past to support printing from Pocket NiceLabel.
 With distributed printing, the Print button created a NiceLabel JOB file and sent it to NiceWatch for processing.
-If you need the similar functionality with your desktop PowerForms application, configure it using new actions in NiceLabel 2017, such as "HTTP Request".
+If you need a similar functionality with your desktop PowerForms application, configure it using new actions in NiceLabel 2017, such as "HTTP Request".

 - Automatic events for incoming serial port data are not supported.
-The form application will not automatically collect the data received on the serial port as it does in NiceLabel 6.
+The form application does not automatically collect the data received on the serial port as it does in NiceLabel 6.
 As a workaround, you can define OnFormTimer event and read the data from the serial port in time intervals with the action Read Data from Serial Port.

 - Out-of-the-box support for Python programming language.
 NiceLabel 2017 uses IronPython, a .NET variant of Python programming language.
 IronPython supports .NET Framework and Python libraries.
 Support for IronPython is included with NiceLabel 2017 and requires no additional installation.